feeleen/RoslynCodeCleaner/README.md

 # Roslyn Code Cleaner

-A powerful .NET tool for detecting and removing unused code (types, methods, and using directives) from your solutions using Roslyn analyzers.
+A powerful experimental .NET tool for detecting and removing unused code (types, methods, and using directives) from your solutions using Roslyn analyzers.

 ## ⚠️ Warning